agent6/SpikePrime2025FLL/lessons/challenge-c5-2-guided-mission-2025-26.md

 ---

-## Step 3 – Practice and Refine

-Have each team:

-1. Practice **lining up** the robot in base the same way every time.
-2. Run the Guided Mission from the mission selector.
-3. Observe:
-   - Does it reach the model consistently?
-   - Does it activate the model every time?
+## 4. Explain (Make the Robot’s Job Clear)

+Pause coding and talk about:

+- Which parts of the robot are most important for triggering the model.
+- How the program makes the robot:
-   - Where does it stop at the end?
+  - Reach the model.

-Use your earlier line‑following knowledge (color or reflected light modes) to improve the approach path.
+  - Activate it reliably (attachment, bumper, or precise stopping).

+Have students describe, in words, **how their code makes the model raise the connector**.

 ---

-## Step 4 – Strategy and Optimization

-Ask the team:
+## 5. Elaborate (Practice, Lines, and Strategy)

+Give teams time to **practice launches**:

+1. Line up the robot in base the same way every time.
+2. Send it on the mission to activate the model.
+3. After several runs, ask:
-- Can we start in the **right launch area** instead of the left?
+   - Did you notice anything important, like starting in the **left** launch area and ending in the **right**?
-- Can we chain **another mission** before or after this one?
-- What is the best **balance between speed and reliability**?

-Tune:
+   - Does your path pass other missions on the way?
+   - What have you learned about **following lines** that could help you reach other missions?

+Encourage teams to adjust:

-- Speeds and distances in your drive helpers.
+- Starting position and orientation.
-- Line‑following gains and thresholds.
+- Line‑following gains or thresholds.
-- Final stopping point so the robot ends ready for the next mission.
+- Speeds to balance speed and accuracy.

+Leave time at the end for **cleanup** of the field and models.

 ---

-## Assessment & Reflection

-Use checklists or colored bricks (blue/yellow/violet) to rate:
+## 6. Evaluate (Rubrics and Reflection)

+Use a simple observation checklist (for example: 1 = partially accomplished, 2 = fully accomplished, 3 = overachieved) and rate:

-- Did the team **work together** to complete the Guided Mission?
+- Students worked well as a team to complete the mission.
-- Did they chain **more than one mission** in a single run?
+- Students chained more than one mission in the same run (if attempted).
-- Can they **present** their robot, program, and mission strategy to a coach?
+- Students can present their robot, program, and mission strategy.

-Optional extension:

-- Have students prepare a short presentation explaining how they:
-  - Designed their strategy.
-  - Balanced speed vs. accuracy.
-  - Improved their run over time.
+### Self‑Assessment (Bricks)

+Have each student choose a brick:

+- **Blue**: I’ve successfully completed one mission.
+- **Yellow**: I’ve successfully completed more than one mission.
+- **Violet**: Our team presented our robot, program, and strategy, and everyone spoke.

+### Peer‑Assessment

+Invite students to:

+- Score a teammate’s performance using the same brick scale.
+- Give **constructive feedback** on how their partners can improve the next run.

+---

+## Differentiation Ideas

+- To **simplify**:
+  - Review a line‑following lesson (like a “Training Camp 3” style activity) showing color mode vs reflected light intensity.
+- To **extend**:
+  - Change the program to start from the **right** launch area.
+  - Add another FLL mission before or after the Guided Mission in the same run.